Hagia Sophia: Church of Constantius II

 The building was accompanied by a baptistery and a skeuophylakion.
 A hypogeum, perhaps with an martyrium above it, was discovered before 1946, and the remnants of a brick wall with traces of marble revetment were identified in 2004.
 The hypogeum was a tomb which may have been part of the 4th-century church or may have been from the pre-Constantinian city of Byzantium.
 The skeuophylakion is said by Palladius to have had a circular floor plan, and since some U-shaped basilicas in Rome were funerary churches with attached circular mausolea (the Mausoleum of Constantina and the Mausoleum of Helena), it is possible it originally had a funerary function, though by 405 its use had changed.
 A later account credited a woman called Anna with donating the land on which the church was built in return for the right to be buried there.

 Excavations on the western side of the site of the first church under the propylaeum wall reveal that the first church was built atop a road about 8 m wide.
 According to early accounts, the first Hagia Sophia was built on the site of an ancient pagan temple, although there are no artefacts to confirm this.

 The Patriarch of Constantinople John Chrysostom came into a conflict with Empress Aelia Eudoxia, wife of the emperor Arcadius (r.
 383–408), and was sent into exile on 20 June 404.
 During the subsequent riots, this first church was largely burnt down.
 Palladius noted that the 4th-century skeuophylakion survived the fire.
-According to Dark and Kostenec, the fire may only have affected the main basilica, leaving the surrounding ancillary buildings intact.
+According to Dark and Kostenec, the fire may only have affected the main basilica, leaving the ancillary buildings intact.